-COMPOSITION CONSIDERATIONS Mega Staff Size More likely to have a designated transportation coordinator staff or consultant to plan and implement commute programs.
+COMPOSITION CONSIDERATIONS Mega Staff Size More likely to have designated transportation staff or consultant to plan and implement commute programs.
 Increased opportunity for internal ridematching so co-workers can commute together.
 Staff more likely to travel long-distances from home to work, warranting employer-sponsored shuttle or car fleet.
 Intercampus travel more likely, warranting employer-sponsored bike, scooter, and car share.
-Large Staff Size More likely to have a designated transportation coordinator staff or consultant to plan and implement commute programs.
+Large Staff Size More likely to have designated transportation staff or consultant to plan and implement commute programs.
 Increased opportunity for internal ridematching so co-workers can commute together.
 May share property resources like parking or shuttle service with other employers.
 Medium Staff Size Less likely to have a designated transportation coordinator and may need a team of general staff to commit part-time to plan and implement commute programs.
 Staff more likely to have interpersonal relationships to facilitate ridematching organically.
 May share property resources like parking with other employers.

 COMPOSITION CONSIDERATIONS Small Staff Size Less likely to have a designated transportation coordinator and may need a team of general staff to commit part-time to plan and implement commute programs.
 Staff more likely to have interpersonal relationships to facilitate ridematching organically.
 Staff more likely to travel shorter distances from home to work.
 May share property resources like parking with other employers.
 Full-time Face peak travel and reduced capacity of roadways and transit.
 Schedule may require the need to run errands during the day.
-Access to phones during work to access rideshare and carpool apps and coordinate travel.
-Shift workers Face off-peak travel and limited transit service.
+Likely to have access to phones during work to access rideshare and carpool apps and coordinate travel.
+Shift workers More likely to have face off-peak travel and limited transit service.
 Limited access to phones during work to access rideshare and carpool apps and coordinate travel.
 Usually requires working in-person.
-Field Staff Travel to clients and worksites throughout the day.Travel may include carrying cargo.
+Field Staff Travel to clients and worksites throughout the day.
+Travel may include carrying cargo.
 Upper to Middle Wage Employees More likely to have flexible work hours.
-More likely to own hybrid or electric vehicles that require charging More willing to pay tolls and parking prices.
+More likely to own hybrid or electric vehicles that require charging.
+More willing to pay tolls and parking prices.
 Middle to Lower Wage Employees Travel expenses likely to be a larger portion of income.
 May be less likely to have access to a personal vehicle.
-DEMOGRAPHICS CONSIDERATIONS Parental Status Need flexibility to leave for unexpected events, more likely to rely on a guaranteed ride home program.
+DEMOGRAPHICS CONSIDERATIONS Parents Need flexibility to leave for unexpected events, more likely to rely on a guaranteed ride home program.
 Need car seats for childcare, more likely to drive than ride in carpools in the ridematching process.
 Need flexibility to work remotely, more likely to leverage remote work policy and portable technology devices.

-Primary Language•Need translated trip planning and ridematch information.
+Non-English Primary Language Need translated trip planning and ridematch information.
+More likely to need certainty in their commute routine to accommodate Age Varying levels of technology literacy for app-based real-time info, rideshare and bikeshare.
+Varying levels of acclimation to car culture.
+Varying attitudes toward sharing a ride with a stranger.